-- 236. The health and wellbeing of staff is a key principle of education recovery and support should be developed collegiately with staff.
+- 257. The health and wellbeing of staff is a key principle of education recovery and support should be developed collegiately with staff.
 Local authorities and settings should ensure that appropriate support for professional learning and wellbeing is provided to all staff, some of whom will be working in unusual circumstances.
 Local authorities, employers and a range of national organisations already provide a wide range of support to the workforce.
-This includes a range of employee assistance programmes and online professional learning and support that covers the health and wellbeing of the workforce, colleagues/staff and of children and young people. - 237.
-Local authorities and settings may wish to access the summary of available resources, produced by partners working under the Education Recovery Group (Workforce Support Workstream). - 238.
-The Workforce Support Workstream agreed and implemented a package of additional workforce support designed to aid school staff manage Covid-19 in establishments.
-The package is focused on staff wellbeing and includes new mental health support on reflective supervision from Place2Be and Barnardo's Scotland, greater access to coaching and mentoring and more professional learning for post-probation teachers.
-The package also confirms continued SG funding for values based leadership with Columba 1400. https://education.gov.scot/improvement/learning-resources/strengthening-support-for-school-staff/
+This includes a range of employee assistance programmes and online professional learning and support that covers the health and wellbeing of the workforce, colleagues/staff and of children and young people. - 258.
+Local authorities and settings may wish to access the summary of available resources, produced by partners working under the Education Recovery Group (Workforce Support Workstream). - 259.
+The Workforce Support Workstream has agreed and implemented a continuation package of additional workforce support designed to aid school staff manage Covid-19 in establishments.
+The package is focused on supporting staff mental health wellbeing and includes a 1:1 coaching offer provided by KnowYouMore, supervision spaces for taking care of self and staff from This Is Milk and Barnardo's Scotland, the development of peer to peer coaching opportunities, partnership working with SAMEE to provide coaching and mentoring for educators from minority ethnic backgrounds and the continued delivery of the Stepping Stones programme for postprobation teachers.
+Existing offers of professional learning remain in place from Education Scotland and SG funding continues for values based leadership with Columba 1400. https://education.gov.scot/improvement/learning-resources/strengthening-support-for-schoolstaff/